Corporate Plan 2018-19

 Over the next four years, our focus will be on improving strategies to manage and adapt to our operating environment as it continues to evolve.

 This year we have commenced a project to optimise our complaints handling service.
 This involves undertaking a review of our current service to identify areas of improvement as well as developing solutions.
-The review is not limited to the complaints process but includes policies and communications as well as skilling and support we provide to our staff.
+This project is not limited to the complaints process but includes policies and communications as well as skilling and support we provide to our staff.
 Over the next four years, we will regularly seek feedback on our complaints handling service to ensure it remains effective and meets community expectations.

 We have also commenced a project to expand our social media presence to increase awareness of our role and the services we deliver.
 With an increase in the awareness of our role, improved access to the Australian community and satisfaction with our service becomes more widely known, we anticipate an increase in the number of complaints by approximately five to ten percent each year in the next four years.